The best way to get enough potassium is to eat fruits and vegetables. It's also in dairy products, whole grains, meat, and fish.

 Potassium doesn't treat or prevent heart disease.
-But getting enough potassium can benefit the heart in several important ways:
+But getting enough potassium can help the heart in several ways:

-High blood pressure.
-In a study of people with high blood pressure, taking potassium supplements reduced systolic blood pressure -- the top number -- by about 8 points.
-A diet high in fruits and vegetables and fat-free or low-fat dairy foods can help lower systolic blood pressure by more than 10 points in people with high blood pressure.
+Better blood pressure.
+In a study of people with high blood pressure, taking potassium supplements lowered systolic blood pressure -- the top number -- by about 8 points.
+A diet high in fruits and vegetables and fat-free or low-fat dairy foods can help cut systolic blood pressure by more than 10 points in people with high blood pressure.
 You shouldn’t take potassium pills unless your doctor recommends it.

 Cholesterol.
 There's no direct link between potassium and cholesterol.
-But many diets proven to lower cholesterol are also high in potassium.
-When you’re focused on getting enough potassium, you'll probably end up eating more fruits and vegetables, which are low in saturated fat and cholesterol.
-This will help your cholesterol levels and reduce your risk of heart disease.
+But many diets that lower cholesterol are also high in potassium.
+So when you get enough potassium, you'll probably eat more fruits and veggies, which are low in saturated fat and cholesterol.
+This will help your cholesterol levels and lower your chance of developing heart disease.

-Abnormal heart rhythms.
-Potassium plays a role in every heartbeat.
-So, for abnormal heart rhythms, potassium may be key.
+Heart rhythms problems.
+Potassium enables your heart to beat.
+So, if you have heart rhythm problems, potassium may be key.
 Your doctor can advise you on that.
-You’ll need to see a doctor on a regular basis; and a periodic potassium check might be part of your routine visits.
+A potassium check might be part of your routine doctor visits.

-How much potassium should you be eating?
-The U.S. Department of Agriculture recommends 4,700 milligrams of potassium per day for healthy people.
+How much potassium should you eat?
+The U.S. Department of Agriculture recommends 4,700 milligrams per day for healthy people.
 The easiest way to get this amount is by adding high-potassium fruits and vegetables to your diet.

-When it comes to potassium, it is possible to have too much of a good thing.
-Most healthy people shouldn't have any problems from eating a high-potassium diet or taking potassium supplements as directed.
-But if you have kidney failure or other kidney problems, check with your doctor about how much potassium you should get.
+Most people shouldn't have any problems from eating a high-potassium diet or taking potassium supplements as directed.
+If you have kidney failure or other kidney problems, check with your doctor about how much potassium you should get.